Braundo/kubernetes-guide/docs/misc/upgrades.md

 **Node Downtime Handling:**

-Kubernetes nodes are given a default grace period of 5 minutes to reboot during updates or maintenance before the system starts evicting Pods.
-This is crucial to ensure that services remain available even when nodes are temporarily down.
+Kubernetes Nodes are given a default grace period of 5 minutes to reboot during updates or maintenance before the system starts evicting Pods.
+This is crucial to ensure that services remain available even when Nodes are temporarily down.
 <br>

 **Draining Nodes:**

-To minimize disruption during an OS upgrade, it is advisable to proactively drain the node.
-This process safely evicts all pods from the node and marks it as unschedulable, ensuring that no new pods are assigned to it during the upgrade:
+To minimize disruption during an OS upgrade, it is advisable to proactively drain the Node.
+This process safely evicts all Pods from the Node and marks it as unschedulable, ensuring that no new Pods are assigned to it during the upgrade:
 ```bash
 kubectl drain <node-name> --ignore-daemonsets
 ```

 **Uncordoning Nodes:**

-After the node reboots and is ready to resume work, you must make it schedulable again by uncordoning it:
+After the Node reboots and is ready to resume work, you must make it schedulable again by uncordoning it:
 ``` bash
 kubectl uncordon <node-name>
 ```